 Government buildings whether they are Local Government, embassies or Parliamentary are buildings of national importance.
 Individuals are vulnerable to personal attack and of course the buildings and people in and around them have been subject to terrorist threats and attacks.

-Physical security for government buildings must encompass all risks, from basic denial of unauthorised access, through to minimising that collateral damage to infrastructure.
+Building security for government buildings must encompass all risks, from basic denial of unauthorised access, through to minimising collateral damage to infrastructure.

-Older properties will be more vulnerable to these sophisticated methods and some buildings need protecting against blast attack and not just criminal or individual attacks.
-Therefore extensive blast protection products such as doors, security blinds and windows need to be considered to protect the building and its occupants.
-If need be defence and retreat rooms that occupants can be built to protect occupants until attackers have been dealt with by security forces.
+Older properties will be more vulnerable to these sophisticated methods.
+Some buildings need protecting against blast attack – not just criminal or individual attacks.
+Therefore extensive blast protection products such as security doors, security blinds and windows need to be considered to protect the building and its occupants.
+If need be defence and retreat rooms can be built to protect occupants until attackers have been dealt with by security forces.